|Share / Tweet / Pin Me!|

 |J’aurais fini le travail si tu m’avais laissé tranquille.||I would have finished the work if you had left me alone.|

 As you can see, both of these theoretical actions are in the past, and neither one occurred.
-You didn’t leave me alone, so I didn’t do the work, and since I didn’t know your arrival time, I didn’t pick you up at the airport.
+I didn’t know your arrival time, so I didn’t find you at the airport, and since you didn’t leave me alone, I didn’t finish the work.

 The conditional perfect can also be used without a dependent action, such as to express regret or to criticize.